racedisparityaudit/style-guide/a-z.md

 Not like this:

 > 16% more Black Caribbean girls entered the Ebacc than Black Caribbean boys

-### Privately rented housing

-Use the following boilerplate in 'What the data measures' if you need to define privately rented housing:

-> Privately rented housing covers property which is not rented from local authorities (including Arms’ Length Management Organisations and housing action trusts), housing associations, local housing companies, co-operatives and charitable trusts.

-The private rented sector also includes accommodation that is tied to a job or made available rent-free.

 ### Proportion vs percentage